issyzac/Basic-TaskList/readme.md

-# Apps & Girls Laravel Tutorials Sessions
+# Laravel Basic Task List Tutorial using Laravel 5.8
+## Prepared for Apps&Girls Laravel Tutorial Sessions

 The Goal is to build a basic Task List app using Laravel